Having

 Mr Andrew Little, NAPWA Communications Officer, Australia

-Positive people’s education with self esteem leading to better outcomes in prevention
+Positive peoples education with self esteem leading to better outcomes in prevention

 Ms Beatrice Were, NACWALA, Uganda